PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 # I. VPN Approach

 Install the Global Protect [VPN client](https://www.princeton.edu/vpn).
-Connect via the VPN client (even if you are on campus).
+Connect via the VPN client (even if you are on campus) using SSH.
 Start your work.
 You will only need to Duo authenticate once per session (which typically lasts a few hours).
 That's it.
 If you would prefer not to use a VPN then see the [multiplexing approach](#ii-multiplexing-approach-vpn-free) below.

 To install a VPN client on your laptop/workstation follow this [OIT KnowledgeBase article](https://www.princeton.edu/vpn).
 GlobalProtect is recommended.